SmilesGalore/HA-Nuheat-Conductor/README.md

 **Solution**: The integration uses your Nuheat account preference.
 Log into your Nuheat account and change the temperature scale setting, then reload the integration.

+### Groups Not Appearing

+**Problem**: Individual thermostats appear but groups don't.

+**Solution**:
+- Ensure you have created groups in the Nuheat app
+- Reload the integration to refresh the entity list
+- Check Home Assistant logs for any errors during setup

 ## Known Limitations

 - Cannot control thermostats that are offline
-- Temperature changes create temporary holds by default (permanent holds must be set via Nuheat app)
+- Temperature changes create temporary holds by default (use Permanent Hold preset for indefinite holds)
 - Polling interval is 5 minutes (real-time updates not available from API)
+- Away temperature for groups is configured in the Nuheat app (cannot be changed from Home Assistant)

 ## API Information